rlmcl/rescan/README.md

 - **REscan expects only one sample per run**

    You'll get funky results if you stream a merged BAM file.
 You can set sample ID using the `--id` (`-i`) argument (defaults to `NA`).

+- **Feed it only the data it needs**
+   If you are only generating statistics for certain regions (eg specified using `-r`/`--regions`) then consider also only outputting data relevant to these regions from SAMtools.
+Bear in mind that for the edges of your regions you will also need SAM data +/- some distance (eg, say, 500 bases) so that you will accurately count reads orientated into your loci of interest.
+One sensible solution is `samtools view in.bam -L regions1.bed | rescan -r regions2.bed [...]`, where `regions2.bed` contains your regions of interest and `regions1.bed` contains those regions extended by +/- 500 bp.

 - **REscan doesn't do variant calling _per se_**

    The REscan statistic is very basic; REscan will not measure the repeat length, for example.
 For a more comprehensive tool, try ExpansionHunter or one of the many _punSTR_ programmes.